easyoutdoor/easyoutdoor.github.io/_posts/2019-05-18-netherlands-post2.markdown

 Yes, this was our accommodation.
 We slept in this British helicopter during the night and the following day we arrived at London (kidding).
 This was on the camping ground called ‘Camping Land from Sea’.
 A crazy place where you could sleep in the bus, in a tree house, in a tram... and of course in this helicopter.
 We were told that usually people who booked accommodation arrived by car and that we were the first that arrived by bike.

 When we were searching for accommodation for this trip and comparing the prices of different hotels, we found this camping ground by accident.
-To our surprise, the price of one night in this helicopter is about 100 euros for 2 people, lower than the average price of one night’s hotel in this region.
-There is everything you needed to spend the night in the helicopter : blankets, pillows, sheet, radiator and you also have a table, two chairs and some kitchen kits at the entrance of the helicopter.
-The only inconvenience is that the public restroom and the bathroom are a little bit far from it.
+To our surprise, the price of one night in this helicopter was about 100 euros for 2 people, lower than the average price of one night’s hotel in this region.
+There was everything you needed to spend the night in the helicopter : blankets, pillows, sheet, radiator and you also had a table, two chairs and some kitchen kits at the entrance to the helicopter.
+The only inconvenience was that the public restroom and the bathroom were a little bit far from it.

 <a class="image-link" href="//easyoutdoor.github.io/assets/images/post_2_netherland_biking/cat_in_helicopter.png" data-lightbox="day-1-image" data-title="guest">
   <img class="medium-image" src="/assets/images/post_2_netherland_biking/cat_in_helicopter.png" title="guest">